logo

 TIL: The B in BASE Jump Doesn't Stand for Badass (Amazing Footage) | Today I Learned

-15K views • almost 8 years ago
+15K views • over 8 years ago

 Adventure photographer Krystle Wright shares some of the insight she's gained while photographing BASE jumpers.
 Did you know that "BASE" is actually an acronym for the four different objects a BASE jumper can plunge from? ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Telling someone to go jump off a cliff may sound like an insult, but to an adventure photographer like Krystle Wright it's just another day at the office.
 In this week's Today I Learned, Wright shares some of the insight she's gained while photographing BASE jumpers.
 Did you know that "BASE" is actually an acronym for the four different objects a BASE jumper can plunge from?
 Watch the video to see if you know all the objects BASE stands for.
 PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle ASSOCIATE PRODUCER: Elaina Kimes TIL: The B in BASE Jump Doesn't Stand for Badass (Amazing Footage) | Today I Learned https://youtu.be/l-WXXAr2WNk National Geographic https://www.youtube.com/natgeo